A const builder pattern in Rust

 - An ability to initialise the builder with some default values

-The solution to both these points is thankfully pretty simple: We must define another impl
+The solution to both these points is thankfully pretty simple: We must define another impl block

 but this time, we'll use concrete values: